CSCfi/llm-fine-tuning-examples/README.md

 There are also versions for Mahti, similarly named: just replace `puhti` with `mahti`.

+**Note:** the scripts are for the most part made to be run in the `gputest` partition with a 15 minute time-limit.
+You naturally need to change to the proper partition for longer jobs for your real runs.
+Also change the `--account` parameter to your own project code.

 You can use [PEFT (Parameter-Efficient Fine-Tuning)](https://huggingface.co/docs/peft/index) which adaptively trains a smaller number of parameters, thus decreasing the GPU memory